 Organizational Context and Job Purpose

-INEOS is a global manufacturer of petrochemicals, specialty chemicals and oil products.
-It comprises 36 businesses each with a major chemical company heritage.
-Its production network spans 194 sites in 29 countries throughout the world.
+INEOS is a global manufacturer of petrochemicals, speciality chemicals and oil products.
+Comprising 36 individual businesses, we operate 194 facilities in 29 countries throughout the world.

 Purpose of the job:

 The Mechanical Discipline Engineer, under the direction of the Discipline Engineering Manager, will provide mechanical expertise related to static and rotating equipment within the design of the plant and associated “offsites” facilities.
 This includes, but is not limited to, reviewing specifications and standards, solving technical or complex mechanical problems, supporting and documenting lessons learned, interacting with engineering and construction contractors, and acting as key member of the owner’s project team.
 The Mechanical Discipline Engineer will ensure mechanical integrity of the design of the plant and the associated offsites, and will align and coordinate with Instrument, Electrical and Piping disciplines within the project team and with the relevant disciplines within the PMT and FEED/EPC contractors to maintain design and construction consistency and reliability.

 This position will require frequent international travel (over 50%) to facilitate in-person involvement throughout the lifecycle of the project.

 - Attention to hazards inherent to the process

 - Quality of engineering standards, designs, specifications, and other requirements

 - Protection of INEOS IP and maintaining appropriate confidentiality

 - Market for contractors & availability of technical resources

 - Purchasing environment for process equipment and bulks